RB Bell latest to leave struggling Cornhuskers

 Another top offensive prospect is leaving the Nebraska football team.

-Greg Bell, the No. 2-rated junior-college running back in the 2018 class, has received his scholarship release from the Cornhuskers after playing in the first four games of this season.
+Greg Bell, the No. 2-rated junior college running back in the 2018 class, has received his scholarship release from the Cornhuskers after playing in the first four games of this season.

 Nebraska confirmed on Friday its release of Bell.
 He did not travel to Wisconsin with the Huskers, who are 0-4 under first-year coach Scott Frost.
 Nebraska faces the 16th-ranked Badgers on Saturday night, having lost a school-record eight consecutive games dating to last October.